kfmahre/udportfolio/README.md

 1. I added print media query to print css to stop its render blocking.
 2. I added async to google analytics.
+3. I changed the size of the pizzeria picture to match how it's shown on index.html instead of shrinking such a huge image.
+I named that image pizzeriaMin.png.
+I also compressed the images using [ImageOptim](https://imageoptim.com/).
+I replaced Cam's picture with mine and optimized it also.
-3. I'm a newbie at gulp, so this part took me a little bit to figure out.
+4. I'm a newbie at gulp, so this part took me a little bit to figure out.
 I minified inlined the CSS.
 This part got me to where I needed to be as far as pagespeed insights.

 ![image](96psi.png)